 1990 Distinguished graduate, Squadron Officer School, Maxwell Air Force Base, Ala.

-1995 Master of Science, Institut d'Etudes Politiques, Université de Strasbourg, France
+1995 Master's degree in International Affairs, Institut d'Etudes Politiques, Université de Strasbourg, France

 1996 Air Command and Staff College, by correspondence